Skip to main content

 • Vercel — application hosting and web analytics.
 Vercel Privacy Policy

-We also use Plausible for privacy-friendly product analytics.
 Where providers process personal information on our behalf, they do so under their own terms and privacy commitments.

 Each provider is bound by its own agreement with us and by its public privacy commitments.
 Data processed by them is hosted in the United States or handled through U.S.-based service operations.